 GUYS & GALS GOLF CLUB

 The Country Roads Guys and Gals Golf Club is very active.
 No matter what the weather has in store, there is always time for golf.
-Our club has approximately 200 members and we welcome more.
+Our club has approximately 270 members and we welcome more.
 Meetings are every Monday morning at 8 a.m. in the Ballroom.
-A golf instructor comes to the meetings and provides great golf tips.
-He also gives lessons for our club members at Mesa Del Sol, Wednesdays for gals and Thursdays for guys.

 We have six golf courses to choose from each week.
-Every two weeks we do a Guys & Gals best ball on Saturdays and once a month we play at the Yuma Golf & Country Club.
+Every two weeks we do a Guys & Gals Fun Golf on Saturdays and once a month we play at the Yuma Golf & Country Club.
 Through our volunteer Course Coordinators, we are able to play these courses at preset preferred times and at reduced rates.
 In November there is a Thanksgiving

 Turkey shoot and in February the Shoot for Chocolates.

 The big golf event of the year is the CAN/AM Net Challenge & BBQ in January.
 If the Canadians win, then the Americans serve the BBQ, and if the Canadians are the winners, they serve the Americans.
 Here in Country Roads our two countries are like one, we compete, party and treat each other the same.

-In February we generally take a trip out of Yuma, a two day trip to Emerald Canyon in Parker.
+In February we generally take a two-day trip to Emerald Canyon in Parker, AZ.

-The members also enjoy out of town trips to Barbara Worth in February and Borrego Springs in March.
-Both very popular with club members.
-While Country Roads does not have a golf course, we do have chipping and putting greens and a golf cage that can be used for practice by residents.
+While Country Roads does not have a golf course, we do have putting greens and a golf cage that can be used for practice by residents.